calaldees/barcampCanterbury/runbook.md

 * Email attendees
     * Code of conduct
     * What to bring
+    * Talk prep
 * Print
     * Signs
+        * Direction Arrows to building + identify locations + ways to attach these
         * Photography will happen
         * Room signs
     * Lists